Russia ‘may not have sufficient reserves’ to withstand further Ukraine assault - NewsBreak

 Any substantial loss of territory here would “unambiguously undermine” Vladimir Putin’s strategy for the conflict, the experts say.

-In its latest update on the situation in Ukraine, the Ministry of Defence (MoD) said it is unclear whether Russia’s frontline forces have adequate reserves or morale to withstand another concerted Ukrainian assault in eastern parts of the country.
+In its latest update on the situation in Ukraine, the Ministry of Defence (MoD) said there was uncertainty over Russia’s capacity to withstand a further Ukrainian assault in the east of the country.

-It comes as bodies have been unearthed at a mass burial site near the city of Izium, in the Kharkiv region, which was recently recaptured from Moscow.
+It comes after bodies were unearthed at a mass burial site near the city of Izium, in the Kharkiv region, which was recently recaptured from Moscow.

-Ukrainian President Volodymyr Zelensky said the dead included both children and adults, civilians and military.
+Ukrainian president Volodymyr Zelensky said the dead included children and adults, civilians and military.

 “Tortured, shot, killed by shelling,” Mr Zelensky said.

-Ukrainian MP Lesia Vasylenko said the recapture of Izium was a “huge strategic gain”, militarily speaking.
+Ukrainian MP Lesia Vasylenko said the recapture of Izium was a “huge strategic gain”.

 “We are making progress for our sake, but also for the sake of bringing back long-standing peace to the continent.”

-Asked what she thought Mr Putin might do next, she said: “Nobody can be in the mind of that power-crazed leader.”
+Asked what she thought Mr Putin might do next, Ms Vasylenko said: “Nobody can be in the mind of that power-crazed leader.”

 “And actually, people worldwide need to be prepared that something absolutely atrocious, another crazy move, can happen any time.